glesur/sherpiades-AI/README.md

 ## Installation

 In order to use the tutorial, you need to download the simulation dataset (about 1GB), and a bunch of python packages.
-This is all done automatically done for you by launching the install script.
+This is all done automatically for you by the install script.
 Note that you need to perform this operation only once.

 ```
 ./install.sh